 The chance of hepatotoxic side effects can be diminished or delayed using an effective dose that is as low as possible.
-Monitoring of hepatic parameters is recommended in case of a prolonged therapy.
-It is recommended to assess the clinical pathology of the patient 2-3 weeks after start of treatment and afterwards every 4-6 months, e.g. measurement of hepatic enzymes and serum bile acids.
-It is important to know that the effects of hypoxia can cause increased levels of hepatic enzymes after a seizure.
+Monitoring of hepatic parameters is recommended in case of a prolonged therapy It is recommended to assess the clinical pathology of the patient 2-3 weeks after start of treatment and afterwards every 4-6 months, e.g. measurement of hepatic enzymes and serum bile acids.
+It is important to know that the effects of hypoxia etc. do cause increased levels of hepatic enzymes after a seizure.

 Phenobarbital may increase the activity of serum alkaline phosphatase and transaminases.
-These may demonstrate non-pathological changes, but could also represent hepatotoxicity, so liver function tests are recommended.
-Increased liver enzyme values may not always require a dose reduction of phenobarbital if the serum bile acids are in the normal range.
+These may demonstrate non-pathological changes, but could also represent hepatotoxicity.
+Therefore, in the case of suspected hepatotoxicity, liver function tests are recommended.
+Increased liver enzyme values do not require a dose reduction of Phenobarbital if the serum bile acids are in the normal range.
+The tablets are flavoured.
+In order to avoid any accidental ingestion, store tablets out of reach of animals.